christellezouein/chzn/about.md

 #### ComDaAn - Data Analytics <span style="float: right; ">Sept.
 2019-Dec.
 2019</span>
 [ComDaAn](https://framagit.org/ervin/ComDaAn) is a suite of tools for analyzing the data produced by FOSS communities.
 It relies mainly on the pandas, numpy, networkx and bokeh libraries.

+#### **Analysis of weak signals in medical reports**  <span style="float: right; ">2020-2021</span>
+In a group of five, for our end of studies project, we worked with French GP practices to create a slotution to cluster medical reports and extract the theme of each cluster.
+Using their data, we were to come up with different approaches to solve the problem and evaluate them; we were to present the practices with either an efficient solution or the conclusion that an unsupervised approach isn't adapted to the data and issue at hand. a

+We used a multitude of NLP tools to determine the most efficient approach such as, but not limited to:
+- Text processing: stemming and lemmatization;
+- Embeddings: TF-IDF, Doc2Vec and Word2Vec;
+- Algorithms: LDA, DBSCAN, Agglomerative Clustering and Kmeans.

+Technologies: Python, pandas, numpy, nltk, gensim, scikit-learn, etc.

+### NYPD - Parking violations <span style="float: right; ">2020</span>
+In a group of five, we were to handle the analysis and storage of millions of NYPD parking tickets.
+We also simulated drones sending alerts to handle them in real time in a stream and display them on a website we created.

+Technologies: Scala, Spark, Kafka, SQL.

+### WMH Segmentation challenge <span style="float: right; ">2021</span>
+In a group of five, we were to use deep learning approaches to segment White Matter Hyperintensities.
+We implemented the 2D U-Net model in the [Fully Convolutional Network Ensembles for White Matter Hyperintensities Segmentation in MR Images](https://arxiv.org/pdf/1802.05203.pdf) paper (ranked second) and evaluated its performance with and without data preproprecing.
+We also adapted it to a 3D input using convultions at the begining of the network to see how it would affect results.

+Technologies: Python, Tensorflow/Keras.

 #### **Spell Checker**  <span style="float: right; ">2020</span>
 For a Text Mining and Natural Language class, we implemented, in a group of three, a spell checker **based on a Trie** data structure and using the **Damerau–Levenshtein distance**.